uqlibrary/technology-training/R/ggplot2_intermediate/ggplot2_intermediate.md

 -   learn more about the layers used in ggplot2;
 -   select your own colours;
+-   modify aesthetics like shape and size;
 -   modify scales and labels;
--   save your plots in different formats and resolutions;
+-   use facets;
+-   experiment with new geometries;
 -   learn how to modify plots quickly.

 Material
 --------

-### Rstudio Project
+### Setting up

 *Exercise 1 - New RStudio Project*